Financial Aid

 loan disbursement.

 U.S. Department of Education regulations require all first time borrowers of Federal Subsidized Stafford and Federal Unsubsidized Stafford Loans to complete Entrance Loan Counseling.
 You must complete Entrance Loan Counseling only once during your undergraduate career.
-We are unable to release your Student Loan funds until you have completed this requirement.
-We are now able to offer entrance counseling online, please click here.
+This is required before a school can disburse federal loans to your student account.

 U.S. Department of Education regulations require Federal Stafford and Federal Unsubsidized Stafford Loan recipients to complete Exit Loan Counseling when graduating from or when leaving Southern Miss.
 Students who borrowed Stafford and/or Unsubsidized Stafford Loans can meet this requirement online, please click here.